 In the years since COVID-19 made its global debut, our vocabularies have expanded quite a bit.
 From plays on words like “flurona,” and new diagnoses like long COVID, to complex medical terminology (monoclonal antibodies, anybody?), we’ve become fluent in the language of the pandemic.
 But now that we’ve been living side-by-side with the virus long enough to gain an understanding of it, it’s time to reassess our glossary.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“It’s not uncommon for someone to have a viral infection and have a rash or blotchy areas on their body.
-This can happen with other viral respiratory infections like measles.
-And sometimes, antibiotics might cause skin rashes,” says Dr. Choi.
-But at this time, there is no specific rash pattern that’s associated with COVID-19.
+“It’s not uncommon for someone to have a viral infection and have a rash or blotchy areas on their body,” he says.
+“This can happen with measles, for example.
+And medications sometimes cause skin rashes, too.
+So, there are a lot of reasons you may get a rash while battling a virus.”